-With a 9.6% increase in residents from 2000 to 2016, Ontario County is one of only two counties in the region (along with Seneca) to boast significant population growth.
+With a 9.8% increase in residents from 2000 to 2019, Ontario County is one of only two counties in the region (along with Seneca) to experience considerable growth.
 Ontario has a strong tourism sector, anchored by the high-end Eastview Mall, CMAC Performing Arts Center, and several wineries and breweries.

-It also has the highest median income and home values in the region, along with the lowest poverty rate.
-Almost a third of residents hold a bachelor’s degree or higher, and the county has the lowest share of the adult population receiving less than a high school diploma in the region.
+Ontario continues to have the highest median income and home values in the region, along with the lowest poverty rate.
+Ontario has among the lowest unemployment rates in the region.
+A third of residents hold a bachelor’s degree or higher and the county has the lowest share of the adult population receiving less than a high school diploma in the region.

 See below to access the latest Ontario County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Click here for a printable pdf summary of how Ontario County is performing on all ACT Rochester indicators.
+Now available, view and print a summary of how Ontario County is performing on ACT Rochester indicators.

 The Ontario County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data covers each of ACT Rochester's nine topic groups.
 Click on the picture below for the full report.